 Here are the key differences between profit vs income –

-- Both income vs profit are calculated from revenue.
+- Both incomes vs profit are calculated from revenue.

 - Profit is realized after reducing the expenses from the revenue and the net income is further realized after reducing other expenses like preference shares and dividends.